-We went on a trip to Gyeongju together with the local travel agency KLOOK.
+We went on a trip to Gyeongju together with the local travel agency Klook.
 The trip starts in Busan at 9.00 a.m. (pick up point at KTX Busan Station).
-Trip ends in the late evening around 9.30 p.m.
+The trip ends in the late evening around 9.30 p.m.
 The “Gyeongju Historic Areas” trip plan includes magnificent monuments inscribed on the UNESCO World Heritage List as well as those classified as National Treasures of Korea.

 Here is the list of all attractions: